Is red light therapy safe? The truth behind the light therapy claims

 Enjoy the safety and efficacy of professional red light therapy devices of Bestqool

-Red light therapy is credited as the safest therapy for a wide range of medical conditions since it is non-thermal and non-invasive in nature.
+Near red light therapy is credited as the safest therapy for a wide range of medical conditions since it is non-thermal and non-invasive in nature.
 Yet it is necessary to choose the true medical-grade red light therapy devices that will guarantee your safety of light therapy.

 All Bestqool products are truly FDA-cleared and ETL-certified for both the safety and effectiveness of your treatment.
-As FDA Class II medical devices, Bestqool products follow the highest safety standards on the market and clinically proven design principles.
+As FDA Class II medical devices, Bestqool light therapy follow the highest safety standards on the market and clinically proven design principles.
 With long engagement in the medical field and LED manufacturing technology, Bestqool products are equipped with a dual-wavelength mode, focusing on the most effective specific wavelengths in the narrowest band (red light at 660 nm and near-infrared light at 830 nm), cooling system for managing the heat of lights, EMF shielding that results in no EMF emitting at 3 inches, and a digital control and timer system for accurate control over treatment.